 6.16.3 Evaluation

-The solution address key issue #1"Security of unprotected unicast messages" for RRC Reject message protection.
+The solution address ”ey issue #1"Security of unprotected unic”st messages" for RRC Reject message protection.
 The solution is applicable for IoT UE or future release UE with long wait time setting.

 In this solution, RRC Reject message is only integrity protected when the RAN has UE AS security context locally and the RAN wants to reject the UE exceed a specific threshold value, which means RRC Reject message will not be integrity protected when the UE is in IDLE, or when the UE moves to a new RAN in INACTIVE.